Common Terms

 Carrying Cost

-Also known as holding cost.
-Primarily the cost associated with the inventory investment and storage.
+• Also known as holding cost is primarily the cost associated with inventory investment and storage.